Black Crimes Matter: 4 y/o Cash Gernon kidnapped and killed

 Let's just make sure that we keep paying attention to all the black grievances.

-You know, if they hadn't resisted arrest, if they hadn't acted a fool, if they hadn't done a bunch of dumb shit, they'd probably still be alive.
+You know, if they hadn't resisted arrest, if they hadn't acted like a fool, if they hadn't done a bunch of dumb shit, they'd probably still be alive.

-But instead, they do all that dumb shit, they get killed, then they become a martyr.
+But instead they do all that dumb shit, they get killed, then they become a martyr.

 They'll be remembered, and people like Cash won't.

-So, we need to remember him because that's fucked up.
+So we need to remember him, because that's fucked up.

 I see no reason to care about black grievances.